technical-rex/technicalrex.com/_posts/2014-06-23-performance-playground-jackson-vs-protocol-buffers.md

 category: programming
 tags: []
 permalink: /2014/06/23/performance-playground-jackson-vs-protocol-buffers
+excerpt: >
+    I've been benchmarking the Google Protocol Buffers and Jackson JSON serialization frameworks to compare data size and serialization/deserialization performance.
+The results are interesting, and in an effort to share more, the source code has been made available too!
 ---

 **Update 2:** *[Part 3](http://technicalrex.com/2015/06/25/performance-playground-jackson-vs-protocol-buffers-part-3/) is available and the tides have turned!
 Actually it turns out I had a bug in my benchmark that was skewing the Protocol Buffer results in a pretty major way.*